 During the second fiscal quarter of 2018, the Company entered into Amended and Restated Employment Agreements ("2018 Employment Agreements") with each of the Company's Co-CEOs.
 Per the Employment Agreements, each of the Co-CEOs is to receive base grant equity awards in the form of qualified stock options of the Company's common stock.
 As of December 20, 2019, David Portnoy and Mark Portnoy were granted 23,636 and 20,000 stock options of the Company's common stock, respectively.
 The options were issued under the Company's 2012 Stock Plan and will vest 1/3 upon grant, 1/3 on December 1, 2020 and the remaining 1/3 on November 30, 2021.
-The fair value of the options that vested through the twelve months ended November 30, 2020 was approximately \$119,000 and is reflected as selling, general and administrative expenses in the accompanying consolidated statement of comprehensive income.
-As of November 30, 2020, there was approximately \$101,000 of total unrecognized compensation cost related to the non-vested options of common stock and these will continue to vest as notated above and per the 2018 Employment Agreements through November 30, 2021.
+The fair value of the options that vested through the twelve months ended November 30, 2021 and November 30, 2020 was approximately \$113,000 and \$119,000, respectively, and is reflected as selling, general and administrative expenses in the accompanying consolidated statements of comprehensive income.
+As of November 30, 2021, there was \$0 of total unrecognized compensation cost as the options are fully vested.

-Performance and market-based vesting condition options
+Performance vesting condition options

-Per the 2018 Employment Agreements, based upon certain performance criteria, the Company shall grant David Portnoy and Mark Portnoy a percentage of up to 47,273 and 40,000, respectively, of qualified stock options of the Company's common stock.
-For market-based vesting condition options, accounting principles do not require that the market condition be met in order for the compensation cost to be recognized.
-Fair value of these options has been determined using a Monte Carlo valuation approach.
-During fiscal 2019, 15,756 of qualified stock options were forfeited as certain market conditions were not met by the end of the requisite service period.
-The fair value of these options as of November 30, 2019 was approximately \$182,000 and is reflected as selling, general and administrative expenses in the accompanying consolidated statement of comprehensive income.
-There were no market-based vesting condition options for the twelve months ended November 30, 2020.
 For performance-based vesting condition options, the Company estimates the fair value of qualified stock options that met certain performance targets by the end of the fiscal 2018 requisite service period using a Black-Scholes valuation model.
 As of November 30, 2019, the Company granted David Portnoy and Mark Portnoy 26,243 and 22,222, respectively, of non-qualified stock options of the Company's common stock based upon certain performance criteria met by the end of the fiscal 2018 service period and per the 2018 Employment Agreements.
-These options were issued under the Company's 2012 Stock Plan and will vest 1/3 upon date of grant, 1/3 on December 1, 2019 and 1/3 on November 30, 2020 was approximately \$172,000 and is reflected as selling, general and administrative expenses in the accompanying consolidated statements of comprehensive income.
-As of November 30, 2020, there was approximately \$0 of total unrecognized compensation cost related to the non-vested options of common stock.
+These options were issued under the Company's 2012 Stock Plan and vested 1/3 upon date of grant, 1/3 on December 1, 2019 and 1/3 on November 30, 2020.
+The fair value of these options as of November 30, 2021 and November 30, 2020 was approximately \$0 and \$172,000, respectively, and is reflected as selling, general and administrative expenses in the accompanying consolidated statements of comprehensive income.
+As of November 30, 2021, there was \$0 of total unrecognized compensation cost as the options are fully vested.